Once your users are done with your home page, they’ll move on to stories to get more detailed insights.

 What is a Story?¶

-A story is a viz/chart plus some context elements (commentary, recommendations, sources…).
+A story is a viz/chart plus some context elements (narrative, tips, sources…).

 Reading a story, I should be able to serve a clearly established business need.
 As a contributor or data storyteller, we are familiar with what we’re doing, so things appear evident.
 It may not be the case for your users.
 Teach them, take them by the hand, and make them comfortable reading complex information.